ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

 If you want to read the full code you'll find it in the PR link at the top.
 :::

-The idea is pretty straightforward.
-Here are the **user stories**:
+The idea is pretty straightforward, here are the **user stories**:

 1. **As a** User **I want** to see the events of the week I was on the home page **so that** I can directly see more details about the current week.

    - Find a way to keep the week currently viewed on the home screen
    - Fetch the events related to this week

 2. **As a** User **I want** to be able to switch between the 5 last weeks **so that** I can see the events related to the week that I want.

    - Implement the graph: the events fetch will be triggered when the user will swipe between the weeks

 3. **As a** User **I want** to see the events list of the current week **so that** I can see more details about the events.
    - Implement the events list

 ### 1. Fetch the events